Alex-ssvlabs/gitbook-docs/docs/stakers/solo-stakers/README.md

 ## How to integrate with SSV

 ### Prerequisites
-- **Infra:** Machines with synced EL + CL clients.
 - **Security:** An offline/air‑gapped environment for all private key operations.
+- **Wallet:** On‑chain wallet with sufficient $SSV to register validators, cover network fees, and liquidation collateral.
 - **Access:** Administrative access to your current validator setup; you must be able to shut it down during migration.

-- **Wallet:** On‑chain wallet with sufficient $SSV to register validators, cover network fees, and liquidation collateral.
+**Additionally**, you can run your own SSV operator(s) to manage your and other validator(s).
+In this case, follow every step on this page.

+**If you don't want to run operators**, [skip to the Next Steps](#next-steps).

 :::info Testnet Dry Run
 Before proceeding on Mainnet, we recommend to perform the entire migration flow on the SSV Testnet (Hoodi).
 This ensures that your infrastructure, processes, and key handling are validated in a safe environment.
 - [Hoodi SSV Faucet](https://faucet.ssv.network/connect)
 - [Hoodi Documentation](/developers/testnet)
 :::

 ### Setup Operators
-Setting up your SSV operators correctly ensures they can participate in the distributed key protocol without delays.
+**Before proceeding**, it's required to have machine(s) with synced EL + CL clients.

 You will find detailed step-by-step instructions in the linked guides:
 1. **Deploy SSV Nodes**

-You have to deploy multiple SSV nodes to form a cluster — repeat the full setup once per every node.
-Possible number of nodes in a cluster are 4, 7, 10, and 13.
+You can deploy one or many operators to manage your validators.
+If you wish to manage the whole cluster - you will need to deploy at least four individual SSV nodes.

 *Recommended:* [SSV-Stack for a fast, easy installation](/operators/operator-node/node-setup#process-overview).
 On first start, it generates a random password and private key files.
 *Alternative:* manual install [following the official guide](/operators/operator-node/node-setup/manual-setup).